The Dos And Don'ts Of Spending During Your Travels

 Even though the initial price may appear much higher, you have to factor in that you can walk anywhere, that you will probably not need a rental car or a cab, and that it is easier to get where you want to go.
 When making the comparison, people often find that their overall expenses balance out.
 If you have to travel an hour to get to your next sight, you might be saving money, but you are wasting vacation time.

 If you are in a tourist hotspot like Paris, Barcelona, Rome, or London, chances are that you will have the option to buy VIP tickets to skip the waiting line.
-If you are traveling in the off-season, that might not be necessary.
-If you are traveling during peak times though, this is one of the better investments that you can make.
+If you are travelling in the off-season, that might not be necessary.
+If you are travelling during peak times though, this is one of the better investments that you can make.

 Just imagine being able to walk through or have to wait a half hour rather than spending in the hot sun for four hours.
 Trust me when I tell you that the Vatican Museums do not have the same je ne se quoi when you have been standing in 90-degree heat for several hours.